Marlborough Street, Dublin: Buildings

+Among the earliest buildings on the street is the 18th-century Tyrone House, the grounds of which now house the Department of Education and Youth.

 One of the principal buildings on this street is St Mary's Pro-Cathedral, designed by John Sweetman, and completed in 1825.
-Other buildings include offices of the Department of Education and Skills.

 There is also what used to be a depot belonging to the Dublin United Tramways Company.
 Dublin Bus now use the premises.

 Towards the junction with Parnell Street, there is the 1970s 8-storey office block, Telephone House designed by Brian Hogan.
-13 tenement buildings with shops were demolished to make way for development.
-Far higher than most of the neighbouring buildings, it has been largely seen as having a negative impact on the streetscape, including vistas from the nearby North Great George's Street.
+13 tenement buildings with shops were demolished to make way for the development.
+Far higher than most of the neighbouring buildings, it has been largely seen as having a negative impact on the streetscape, including on the vista down North Great George's Street.

 Marlborough Street was the location of the original St. Thomas’s Church which was damaged in 1922.

 Luas

 Marlborough Luas stop on the street is on the Green Line.
 Construction started in June 2013, with services beginning on 9 December 2017.
-Being near the Red line Abbey street stop it is a key interchange point on the two Luas lines.
+Being near the Red line Abbey street stop, it is a key interchange point on the two Luas lines.

+People

+Notable people to live, or have lived, on the street include: